ppy/osu-wiki/wiki/Tournaments/MWC/2024_7K/en.md

 1. Following the Qualifiers, a double-elimination bracket will be played — for teams in the winners bracket, the winning team continues in the same bracket, while the losing team gets moved to the losers bracket, where any further defeats will eliminate the team from the competition.
 2. Teams in the losers bracket must play up to 2 matches each weekend, starting from the Semifinals.
-3. The Top 8 seeded teams from the Qualifiers get a bye for the Round of 24, and start playing on the Rounf of 16 instead.
+3. The Top 8 seeded teams from the Qualifiers get a bye for the Round of 24, and start playing on the Round of 16 instead.

 ![](img/mwc7k2024-bracket.svg)